arthur-conde/genshin-impact-feedback/README.md

 - Show pity counter on wishes
   - 3* rewards are terrible
     - There is very little variety
-      - Add Mystic Enhancement Ore, Character Experience books, Talent books, Character and Weapon ascension materials
+      - Add weapon experience, artifact experience, character experience, talent books, character ascension materials, weapon ascension materials
     - Poor value, 9/10 of every 10-pull is approximately $20.37.
 9 3* weapons is unacceptable
+- 2 factor authentication using a T-OTP app like Authy/Google Authenticator
 - Better scaling of drop rates on ascension gems from elite and world bosses
 - Better scaling of ley line rewards
   - There is no improvement to rewards after a certain world level
 - Prototypes are very hard to find
 - Weekly quest for choice of elite boss talent material
-  - Amount based on world level
+  - Amount of material rewarded based on world level
 - Weekly quest for highest tier of ascension gem
-  - Amount and tier based on world level
+  - Amount of gem and tier based on world level
 - Craft or transmute elite boss drops into ascension gems
 - Minimap passive talents need to indicate elevation
 - Increased custom map pin cap.
+- Quick swap between the 4 teams
+- Improved filtering in artifact screens
+- Rapidly convert junk weapons into weapon exp
+- Allow more than 7(?) weapon/artifact materials during enhancement
 - Bennet's C6 should be a selectable option on his Elemental Burst.
 Hold elemental burst for field to infuse Pyro
 - "Claim all" and "Repeat" option for expeditions.
 - Another option other than "Jump" for escaping from hard CC such as Frozen or Bubbles.
 (Why is it jump?)
 - UI for showing remaining shield durability
   - Shields from crystallize reaction should either refresh the durability of the same element shield or apply a new one
   - Different crystallize reaction shields should stack
-- 2 factor authentication using a T-OTP app like Authy/Google Authenticator
-  - I've spent far too much on Genshin Impact to lose my account
 - Cicins shouldn't be immune to Venti's Elemental Burst
 - Display amount in inventory while crafting
 - Provide a way to review past dialog